Americas Car Mart Stock Market Value

 Details

 Please note, it is not enough to conduct a financial or market analysis of a single entity such as Americas Car.
 Your research has to be compared to or analyzed against Americas Car's peers to derive any actionable benefits.
-When done correctly, Americas Car's competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy toward taking a position in Americas Car-Mart.
+When done correctly, Americas Car's competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy toward taking a position in Americas Car Mart.

-Americas Car-Mart Backtested Returns
+Americas Car Mart Backtested Returns

 Auto-correlation

-Correlation Coefficient-0.44
+Correlation Coefficient0.43

-Spearman Rank Test-0.65
+Spearman Rank Test0.24

 Residual Average0.0

-Price Variance184.94
+Price Variance314.74

-Americas Car-Mart lagged returns against current returns
+Americas Car Mart lagged returns against current returns

 Autocorrelation, which is Americas Car stock's lagged correlation, explains the relationship between observations of its time series of returns over different periods of time.
 The observations are said to be independent if autocorrelation is zero.
 Autocorrelation is calculated as a function of mean and variance and can have practical application in predicting Americas Car's stock expected returns.
 We can calculate the autocorrelation of Americas Car returns to help us make a trade decision.
-For example, suppose you find that Americas Car stock has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
-In that case, you can expect the stock movement to match the lagging time series.
+For example, suppose you find that Americas Car has exhibited high autocorrelation historically, and you observe that the stock is moving up for the past few days.
+In that case, you can expect the price movement to match the lagging time series.

 Current and Lagged Values